selenaqian/moono/README.md

 final
 ====

-This project implements a player for multiple related games.
+This project implements multiple versions of Uno, with flexibility allowing players to choose rules and design.

 Names:
 * Tess Noonan (tcn6)